What is Air Quality Monitoring?

 According to WHO, around 90% of the world’s population breathes harmful air coming from the industries burning fossil fuels, conducting chemical processes, mixing and drilling in mines and tunnels which leads to 7 million deaths per year.
 These industries emit a large amount of toxic gases like Carbon Dioxide, Carbon Monoxide, Methane, Sulphur Dioxide, etc. and inhaling these gases can cause serious health hazards.
 Since all of this leads to poor air quality, it is important to monitor the gases around us and IoT-based smart monitoring helps in accessing toxic and flammable gases proportion in the air.

 IoT Enabled Air Quality Monitoring

-IoT Based Air Quality Monitoring System consists of electrochemical sensors which monitors the constituents which results in pollution like aerosol, VOC, CO, CO2, and temperature-humidity and will trigger an alarm when the air quality goes down beyond a certain level, which means when there are amount of harmful gases present in the air.
-The system shows the air quality in PPM on the display or on the web page or in the mobile application, so that it can be monitored very easily.
+IoT-Based Air Quality Monitoring System consists of electrochemical sensors which monitor the constituents which result in pollution like aerosol, VOC, CO, CO2, and temperature-humidity and will trigger an alarm when the air quality goes down beyond a certain level, which means when there are amount of harmful gases present in the air.
+The system shows the air quality in PPM on the display or the web page or in the mobile application, so that it can be monitored very easily.

 Analysis of collected data

 The data of all the gas sensors used for measuring gases in the air is fed to the microcontroller for analysis, and it results in the Pollution level in PPM (parts per million).
 Gas sensors give the output in the form of voltage levels, using Analog-to-Digital conversion the digital data is outputted.
 The data fetched is sent to the server using wifi or cellular network or any other LPWAN protocol.
 The sensors make use of LoRa too, a low-powered wireless solution.
 IoT Dashboards, web apps or mobile applications read the data from the database and create data visuals for the user.